NikhilNarayana/FRC-YouTube-Uploader/README.md

 ##### Last Match Number
 If you want to batch upload a number of files you can do so with this.
 Every match between `Match Number` and this number, inclusive, will be uploaded and added to TBA.
 It will then replace this textbox with the original string and update Match Number to the last match uploaded + 1.

+### Status Output
+This will display any information you need to know about an ongoing upload, the same info will be written to the command prompt as a backup.
+It is currently set to auto scroll to the bottom, but if you hit an infinite loop just close the program and bring up the command prompt to find the error message.

 If you are still in need of assistance, feel free to contact me.

 ### Stats